|Home Co-op Talk Login Français Contact us Site map Links Aa Aa|

-In all other provinces landlord and tenant legislation does not apply to housing co‑ops.
+In all other provinces or territories landlord and tenant legislation does not apply to housing co‑ops.
 There are different rules for co‑op evictions.

-Check the co‑opís by-laws and the provincial co‑op act to see if your co‑op has followed the correct procedure for evictions.
+Check your co‑opís by-laws/rules and the provincial or territorial co‑op act to see if your co‑op has followed the correct procedure for evictions.
 These documents also say if you can appeal the boardís decision to the members, and tell you how.

 You can get legal advice if you donít understand these rules or you think you were not treated fairly.